Rnway47/CourseWork-ShowCase/CSC360/Project 1/README.md

-# Objectives: Create a Process Manager
+# Objective: Create a Process Manager

 ## Background Execution of Programs
 1. Start a Program in the Background (**bg foo**)